david-zwicker/py-utils/README.md

 scipy         | Miscellaneous scientific functions six           | Compatibility layer between python 2 and 3

+## Optional python packages

-Python packages that are needed for some optional functions can be installed through `pip`, `macports`, or similar repositories:
+The following packages are only necessary for some packages and need thus not all be installed.
+These packages can be installed through `pip`, `macports`, or similar repositories:

 Package       | Usage
 --------------|-------------------------------------------